juliangut/slim-controller/README.md

 }
 ```

-You can use the resolver to define your `Class` routes callback and not implement `Controller` or extend `Base` on those classes, in this case your controller won't have access to the container but it will still be a valid callback.
+You can use the resolver to define your `class` routes callback and not implement `Controller` or extend `Base` on those classes, in this case your controller won't have access to the container but it will still be a valid callback.

+### Important notice

+As a general rule of thumb directly injecting container is considered a bad practice as you are actually hiding your dependencies, by fetching them from the container, instead of defining them in the class.
+You'll be using the container as a service locator rather than a true DIC.

 ### Caveat

-This controller registration method works only for controllers whose constructor doesn't need any parameters.
-In case you need a controller with paramenters in its `__construct()` method you can still benefit from `\Jgut\Slim\Controller\Controller` but you have to register it yourself
+This controller registration works only for controllers whose constructor doesn't need any parameters.
+In case you need a controller with paramenters in its `__construct()` method you can still benefit from `\Jgut\Slim\Controller\Controller` but you have to register it yourself.

 ```php
 use Jgut\Slim\Controller\Controller;